Annual General Meetings (AGMs)

 Under Covid-19 restrictions on movement, many charities constituted as companies (mainly companies limited by guarantee – CLG) were unable to hold their AGM in a traditional face-to-face format.
 Two pieces of legislation passed in August 2020 to address practical issues that arose for businesses resulting from the pandemic.

 Most of the provisions were to apply for an interim period, but were extended on multiple occasions.
-Our understanding from correspondence with the Companies Registration Office is that meetings may now be held virtually until 31 December 2023.
+Our understanding is that meetings may now be held virtually until 31 December 2024.

 The main points to consider, including the recently updated legislation are: